Background pattern

 Warnings and precautions

-• If you haveliver insufficiency.
+• If you have liver problems.

-• If you haveinfected lesions.
+• If you have infected lesions.
 Do not apply the ointment to infected lesions.

-• If you notice anychange in the appearance of your skin, please inform your doctor.
+• If you notice any change in the appearance of your skin, please inform your doctor.

 • It is recommended to use Protopic ointment with the lowest concentration and frequency necessary for the shortest possible time.
-This decision should be based on your doctor's evaluation of how your eczema responds to Protopic ointment.
+This decision should be based on your doctor's assessment of how your eczema responds to Protopic ointment.

 Children

-Other medications, cosmetics, and Protopic
+Other medicines, cosmetics and Protopic

-Inform your doctor or pharmacist if you areusing,haveusedrecentlyor may have to useany other medication.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

-Use of Protopic with alcohol
+Using Protopic with alcohol

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Protopic contains butylhydroxytoluene (E321)